 Other Coping Skills

 These are just a few of the coping skills kids can use to deal with stress, anxiety, anger, and other difficult emotions.
-For more ideas, see the following websites:
+For more ideas, see the following articles:

 Coping Skills Worksheets for Mental Illness

 Coping with mental illness is a challenge that many of us will experience it at some point in our lives.